u-paul/u-paul.github.io/aboutme.md

 My CV in pdf can be found [here]({{site.baseurl}}/pdfs/UPaul_resume.pdf){:target="_blank"}.
 ### Personal summary

 > PhD candidate of Computer science at UCSB working in the areas of internet measurement to understand and mitigate internet inequity.
+Passionate researcher with experience in conducting work across multidisciplinary fields of Computer Science, Electrical Engineering, Economics and Social Science.
+Major objective behind research is to identify and understand factors that contribute to internet disparity amongst communities and develop solutions that would enable stakeholders in mitigating the persistent digital gap.

 ### Education
 - Ph.D.
 Department of Computer Science, University of California Santa Barbara, Santa Barbara CA